 Sriracha: We used half a teaspoon of Sriracha in this recipe, but you could definitely go up to a full teaspoon (or even more), depending on how much heat you can handle!

-Buttermilk: Use full-fat buttermilk to coat the shrimp after dredged in the flour.
+Buttermilk: Use full-fat buttermilk to coat the shrimp after dredging in the flour.
 If you don’t have any on hand, here is a recipe to make your own buttermilk.

 How to Make the Sauce

 It’s all about the sweet and spicy bang bang sauce in this recipe.
 To make the sauce, simply mix together the mayonnaise, Thai sweet chili sauce, Sriracha, and honey.
 (Remember, you can always add more Sriracha to give the sauce a little more of a kick.)
+I love this sauce so much that I even used it for my Bang Bang Chicken Skewers you will want to try!
 Set the sauce aside as you air fry the shrimp.
 If you are not preparing the shrimp right away, store the sauce in the refrigerator for up to a week.

 How to Make Air Fryer Bang Bang Shrimp